 - Apply for a multiple-location Psychiatric Hospital licensure renewal using Form 3219, Multiple Location Psychiatric Hospital License Renewal Application

-- Crisis Stabilization Unit Renewal Application (PDF)
+- Form 3231, Crisis Stabilization Unit (CSU) License Renewal Application

 Supporting Forms and Documents

 Private psychiatric hospitals may be certified to participate in the federal Medicare Program.
 The Secretary of the Department of Health and Human Services directs state health agencies or other appropriate agencies to determine if health care entities meet federal standards.
 This helping function is termed "provider certification."
-Health Facility Compliance Group staff is responsible for certifying hospitals.
-For more information on the certification process, refer to the hospital laws and rules webpage or contact your zone office (PDF).
+Health Facility Compliance Unit staff is responsible for certifying hospitals.
+For more information on the certification process, refer to the hospital laws and rules webpage or contact your regional office (PDF).

 Crisis stabilization units may NOT be certified to participate in the federal Medicare Program.

 Open Records Requests